2024 Bridge: District 25 Events

 On Thursday I noticed that Debbie Prince, whom I knew from the HBC and the Board of Governors of the CBA, was in attendance.
 Before going downstairs I placed my copies of The Book of Evidence and The Sea by John Banville in my backpack.
 On my way to get coffee I saw Debbie and gave the books to her.
 She was very happy that I did so.
 I did not know it at the time, but this was the best moment of my day.

-Our team played the semifinal of the knockout.
-As we sat down to play against Steve Kolkhorst and Carl Wikstrom in the hallway just outside of the main ballroom.
 The first set of the match was a disaster.
 Over the course of only three hands we lost a total of twenty-five imps.
 The other nine were OK, but we faced a deficit of twenty-one imps when we resumed play.

 In the second through fourth hands of this match I had the following distributions: six hearts and zero diamonds, six hearts and zero diamonds, and six hearts and one diamond.
-These were “shuffle-and-deal” hands shuffled by three different players, one of which was myself.
-I will remember this for times in which someone claims that computer-generated deals are not random.
+These were “shuffle-and-deal” hands shuffled by three different players, one of whom was myself.
+I will try to remember this for times in which someone at the table claims that computer-generated deals are not random.

 We came roaring back in the first half of the second set.
 Our opponents made a series of big mistakes, including missing a very easy grand slam.
-Unfortunately, Jim and Mike did not find it either.
+Unfortunately, Jim and Mike did not bid it either.
 Even so, we erased all but five points of the lead.
 However, they won most of that back in the last six hands, which were poorly played by our teammates.
 I made a costly mistake on the last hand as well.
+So, we lost and had to play in the consolation match in the afternoon.

 The tournament’s concession stand is famous for offering hot meals at lunch.
 My favorite has long been the sausage, peppers, and onion grinder.
 I bought one and brought it up to my room to eat with the potato chips.
 I drank water from the faucet.

-I was mostly a spectator in the consolation round against our old Nemesis, the Sattinger team from the Albany area.
+I was mostly a spectator in the consolation round against our old nemesis, the Sattinger team from the Albany area.
 I played what I called a D&D match—defense and dummy.
 I declared only three hands.
 We won five imps on those three, but we surrendered enough on the other twenty-one so that we once again lost.

 As I was searching for Sue I encountered Sally Kirtley in the hotel’s lobby.
 She asked me if I was going to the Executive Committee meeting.
 The materials that I brought with me said that it was on Saturday, but her reminder made me realize that that designation had been corrected in a subsequent email.
 I had looked for a sign about it in the area of the partnership desk, but there was none there.
 There was a sign near the main entrance, but I did not look there.